bartimer/pg-ai/robotics/README.md

 ![Adeept robot arm](./images/adeept-robotarm.jpg)

+## Brief summary of the files and how to start
+[RobotArmEnv.py](RobotArmEnv.py) contains the environment and a `__main__` to start a learning agent.

+Other files are
+ * [RobotArmDetector.py](RobotArmDetector.py) contains the object detection and when started as  `__main__` it can be used to set the scene and make sure the robot arm fits well in the camera shot
+ * [RobotArmController.py](RobotArmController.py) controls the (serial) communication with the robot arm

+In the tools folder you can find a [thresholdtool.py](./tools/thresholdtool.py) to create the masks for the robot arm and the sticker.

 ## Object detection ([RobotArmDetector.py](RobotArmDetector.py))
 The positon of robot arm is determined through object detection of a camera image.
 The openCV library is used for this.
 We will determine the object by filtering colors based on their HSV values.